SummerGua/SummerGua/README.md

 ### Hi there 👋

-- 👨‍🔬 I’m working on knowledge tracing.
+- 👨‍🔬 I’m a graduate student at Nanjing Normal University.